github/copilot-codespaces-demo/README.md

 Our goal is to provide a self-serve, one-click Copilot experience that will be hosted on Codespaces.

 ## What to Expect
 During the the GitHub Copilot+Codespaces Demo, you are in charge!
-You will have the opportunity to learn more about Copilot, it's features and how it can help you achieve your developement Goals!
+You will have the opportunity to learn more about Copilot, it's features and how it can help you achieve your development Goals!

 <em>If you are in need of assistance, we have provided Codetours located in the left hand corner that help guide you through the current Copilot capabilities!</em>